shubhenduanupamdutta/AxumYouTube/README.md

 -w src/ -> Watch only src/ folder
 -x run -> Execute run

+## Middleware Points

+### Points to note

+- #### Middleware application starts from bottom

+That means, if you want some middleware, like CookieMiddleware to be applied to all other middleware, it should be at bottom most layer.

 ## Sea-ORM Migration setup

 ### Installing Sea-ORM-CLI for managing migrations